zhudavi2/SP2-HDM/README.txt

 - (V5) Fixed a potential issue in which countries with extremely low revenue wouldn't be able to build or buy non-infantry units.

 Fixes to SP2 V1.5.1 issues:
+- (V8) Fixed an issue where cells in the covert cell window may appear to "overwrite" each other when being created.
+(Issue #10)
+- (V8) Fixed an issue where deploying units to a capital, while having other units ready to be deployed or while having other units deployed in the capital, would sometimes cause the in-deployment units to disappear after deployment.
+(Issue #46)
+- (V8) Fixed an issue where a military removal treaty would boost diplomatic relations even if no units moved countries as a result.
+(Issue #37)
 - (V6) Fixed an issue where a player could enroll a large amount of infantry (more than its manpower should make available) and then cancel them, resulting in an artificial population boost.
 Thanks to Fenix for pointing it out.
 - (V6) Fixed an issue in which a country's nuclear units would not always be automatically disbanded when the country becomes fully occupied.
 - (V5) Fixed at least some instances of the issue in which units that are deployed close to their capital may get stuck in deployment status.